terraform-shoreline-modules/terraform-shoreline-net-op-pack/examples/network-hpa-scaler/README.md

   # Frequency to evaluate alarm conditions in seconds
   check_interval = 60

-  # Namespace to allow multiple instances of the module, with different params
+  # Prefix to allow multiple instances of the module, with different params
-  namespace = "net_example"
+  prefix = "net_example_"

   # Resource query to select the affected resources
   resource_query = "pods | app='net-test'"